Regional House of Representatives: Membership and elections

 The seats are also distributed in electoral districts with 3-12 members each.
-The law requires these electoral districts to follow the administrative borders of regencies/cities (provincial) or subdistricts (regency/city) if possible, though partition of a subdivision into multiple districts is allowed if not possible otherwise.^{:Art.
+The law requires these electoral districts to follow the administrative borders of regencies/cities (provincial) or districts (regency/city) if possible, though partition of a subdivision into multiple districts is allowed if not possible otherwise.^{:Art.
 187,189,192} In total, the 2017 law mandated 2,372 seats in DPRD I and 17,510 in DPRD II for the 2024 election.
 Exceptions to the above are DPRD I of Aceh and Jakarta, which has 81 and 106 seats allocated, respectively.
 Furthermore, DPRD in Western New Guinea allocates additional reserved seats for native Papuans numbering 25 percent of elected members.
 Members on the reserved seats are appointed by a council of government officials, academics, and tribal leaders.
 These native Papuan members are not allowed to be members of political parties and must have not participated in the previous legislative election.

 Sitting DPRD members are required to resign their positions in order to run for a legislative position from a different party from their prior affiliation or any executive position, although members-elect who had not been sworn in are not required to do so.
 If a sitting member resigned, died, or is otherwise removed, and has more than six months left in the term, a replacement is appointed to complete the term.
 The replacement is selected from the same political party, specifically, the legislative candidate who ran in the same electoral district and received the next highest vote count but did not qualify.